H3llKa1ser/IT-and-Security-101/Cloud Computing/Docker/Dockerfiles.md

 ## TIP:

 Remember, the commands that you can run via the RUN instruction will depend on the operating system you use in the FROM instruction.
 (In this example, I have chosen Ubuntu.
 It’s important to remember that the operating systems used in containers are usually very minimal.
 I.e., don’t expect a command to be there from the start (even commands like curl, ping, etc., may need to be installed.)

+## Dockerfile Optimisation

+Bloated Dockerfiles are hard to read and maintain and often use a lot of unnecessary storage!
+For example, you can reduce the size of a docker image (and reduce build time!) using a few ways:

+1) Only installing the essential packages.
+What’s nice about containers is that they’re practically empty from the get-go - we have complete freedom to decide what we want.

+2) Removing cached files (such as APT cache or documentation installed with tools).
+The code within a container will only be executed once (on build!), so we don’t need to store anything for later use.

+3) Using minimal base operating systems in our FROM instruction.
+Even though operating systems for containers such as Ubuntu are already pretty slim, consider using an even more stripped-down version (i.e. ubuntu:22.04-minimal).
+Or, for example, using Alpine (which can be as small as 5.59MB!).

+4) Minimising the number of layers